MarcusWolschon/osmeditor4android/documentation/docs/tutorials/object_search.md

 ## Overpass API queries

 We support generating Overpass queries from the JOSM search language very similar to how _JOSM_ and _Overpass Turbo_ does the same.
-THe most important deviation is that _in_ and _around_ expressions are treated like normal predicates.
+The most important deviation is that _in_ and _around_ expressions are treated like normal predicates.
 In the case of boolean logical "and" combinations this doesn't make a difference

     highway=residential type:way in Bergdietikon